jquinss/Spelling-Bee/README.md

 ## Technologies
 * Python: 3.6
 * grpc: 1.41.0
+* pika: 1.2.0

 ## Setup
-First run the server.py file to start the server.
-Next run the client.py file to start the client.
+First run the game_server.py file to start the game server.
+Next run the game_client.py file to start the client.
+Optionally run the stats_server.py and stats_client.py
 Enjoy!!

 ## Patterns
 Patterns used: